 Marda Loop Main Street

-Project update – October 2024
+Project update – December 2024

-We know this construction season has been challenging and we are doing our best to address concerns as best as we are able.
-We hope you're starting to see improvement to the community as work get completed.
-But we know there's frustration and we greatly appreciate your understanding and patience.
+We know this construction season has been challenging and we are doing our best to address concerns.
+We hope you're starting to see improvement in the community as work gets completed.

 Construction sequencing update